 The types of oils and correct percentages of oils blended together are not only important for assuring efficacy, but also safety -- especially for cats.

 Results from a 2006 study did show how the Flea & Tick Defense formulation was well tolerated by cats.
 This is a very important distinction for this product.
-I've seen my share of kitties in my practice that were injured through the improper use of an essential oil their owner thought couldn't possibly harm them.
+I've seen my share of kitties in my practice that were injured through the improper use of a synthetic essential oil their owner thought couldn't possibly harm them.

-Next… The Only “Spot On” Product I Will Ever Endorse
+Next… The Only 'Spot On' Product I Will Ever Endorse

 Spot On Topical Herbal Repellent is available for dogs and puppies, and cats and kittens, and contains no harsh ingredients.